Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 A point has only an IPNS representation.

 The objects with einf part are also called flat (e. g. plane) and those without einf are called round (e. g. sphere, circle).

+Some authors describe additional objects like a hyperplane or different point types.

 # intersections